 First, wash them in the sink.
 Just to keep dirt from flying around in your oven.
 I don't know if dirt does that, but just in case.
 Pat the pumpkins dry.
 And roll up your sleeves.

 You're going to need a big cutting board, a couple of your biggest baking pans, and a BIG-ass pointy knife.
-Lay the pumpkin on its side and cut it in half, width-wise, on the equator.
+Lay the pumpkin on its side and cut it in half, width-wise, along the equator.
 This is the hard part, and the first cut is the hardest (just sort of stab it, but carefully).
 Then slowly work your way around.
-It just kind of breaks in two after a while.
+It kind of breaks in two after a while.
 Now, scrape the innards out of the pumpkin halves.
 If you've got kids, or a husband whose got nothing better to do, they can separate the seeds out of the slimy stuff and you can toast them in the oven with a little salt.
 I'm not doing that this year, since the kids are grown and not around, Anthony wants to watch the game, and my hips don't need pumpkin seeds.

 Preheat your oven to 325 degrees.
 Line your baking pans with foil and spray the foil with some non-stick stuff.
 (If you want to skip the foil and be "green", go for it.
 But don't say I didn't warn you.)

 Put your pumpkin shells, skin-side-up, on the baking pans (if they don't fit, cut them into smaller pieces, but they should fit).
 Put the shells in the oven and cook the shit out of them.
 About 2 hours, or even more.
 They're done when they feel real soft when you stick a fork in, and they collapse.

 Take the pumpkin out of the oven and set aside to cool.